-The number of authorized directors on the Board is currently fixed at seven, with two vacancies.
-The Board is currently composed of the five directors: Clarke H. Bailey, David Sandberg, J. Randall Waterfield, Frederick Wasserman and Edward Smith.
-Edward Smith replaced Sushil Dhiman who served as the President and CEO as well as a Director until his resignation effective February 17, 2017.
+The number of authorized directors on the Board is currently fixed at seven, however the Board is currently composed of the five directors: Clarke H. Bailey, David Sandberg, J. Randall Waterfield, Frederick Wasserman and Edward Smith.

-During fiscal year 2016, the Board held 9 meetings, including regularly scheduled and special meetings.
-During fiscal year 2016, each director attended more than seventy-five percent (75%) of the total number of meetings of the Board and the committees on which he served.
+During fiscal year 2017, the Board held 10 meetings, including regularly scheduled and special meetings.
+During fiscal year 2017, each director attended more than seventy-five percent (75%) of the total number of meetings of the Board and the committees on which he served.
 The Company does not have a formal written policy specifying whether directors must attend stockholder meetings, however to the extent reasonably practicable, Board members are encouraged to attend stockholder meetings in person or telephonically.
-One director then serving on the Board attended our 2016 Annual Meeting.
+The entire Board attended our 2017 Annual Meeting of Stockholders.